sunaookamishirokodev/discordbot-template-v14/README.md

 ### 2. I'm unable to view any application commands, no errors in console?
 This is a common problem for developers, to fix this issue, restart the Discord app or go in a different text channel.

-### 3. Is MongoDB required?
-No, MongoDB is not required.
-There is an option to disable it in `config.js` so you will avoid errors from the commands that requires the database, such as `?prefix`.
-If you want to use the database, visit [MongoDB website](https://www.mongodb.com/).

 ## Contributors
 Thank you to all the people who contributed to **DiscordJS-V14-Bot-Template**!